GSA-TTS/10x-website/reports/fy23-impact-report/05-dark-matter.md

 There are many ways to connect the public and civil servants, and the government will need to innovate new ones in the future.
 As a team that builds software, we'll focus on one new way that the government can connect more with the public that's within our wheelhouse, something we're calling inclusive research.

-### The Transformative Potential of Inclusive Research
+#### The Transformative Potential of Inclusive Research

 To us, inclusive research in the federal space means diligent user research that meets at least one, but ideally both, of the following criteria:

-- Includes **participation of non-technical civil servants**, such as policy experts, budget authorities, or scientists, in either a formal or observatory capacity.
+- Includes <span class="text-bold">participation of non-technical civil servants</span>, such as policy experts, budget authorities, or scientists, in either a formal or observatory capacity.
-- Directly **involves members of the general public** in research planning and execution.
+- Directly <span class="text-bold">involves members of the general public</span> in research planning and execution.

 For an example of inclusive research practices from the last fiscal year, think of Connie, the grants policy wiz from IMLS we heard from earlier.
 Over the course of  the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://trello.com/c/qRIRMv6b">Finding Grant-Funded Results and Products</a> project, the 10x project team encouraged her to sit in on user interviews.
 She jumped at the opportunity and learned a lot about what her agency's customers are really after.
 We can prove that her 10x experience was engaging, because she said so herself to the point that she delayed retirement so that she could see the results of her 10x project through.
 That's employee engagement.